godcodehunter/turing_machine/README.md

 # Description
 The halt problem asserts that we cannot prove that the program stops or run forever.
 That's why we do it simultaneously.
-But as a result, the points will be in superposition in meaning that's any of each can be halt point or start loop point.
+We modify machine as replacing two ribs "START" and "HALT" for one, as now Turing machine loop forever by construction.

 We need three conditions to be satisfied simultaneously:
 1. Transition from start transition point to end point has not yet happened (ORDER MATTER A -> B != B -> A)